 Nola-Kate received the UN Association’s Global Citizen Award in 1995, the Queen’s Golden Jubilee Medal in 2002 and the Queen’s Diamond Jubilee Medal in 2012.

-Born and raised in Vancouver, Andy Yan is a senior urban planner with Bing Thom Architects and a researcher with BTAworks, the firm’s research and development division.
+Born and raised in Vancouver, Andy Yan is director of SFU's City Program.
 He has extensively worked in the non-profit and private urban planning sectors with projects in the metropolitan regions of Vancouver, San Francisco, New York City, Los Angeles, and New Orleans.
 He specializes in the fields of urban regeneration, applied demographics, geographic information systems, neighborhood development, public outreach, social media, and quantitative research.
 Andy holds a master’s in urban planning from the University of California – Los Angeles and a bachelor of arts with first class honours distinctions in geography and political science from Simon Fraser University.
 He is a registered professional planner with the Canadian Institute of Planners and a certified geographic information systems professional.

 He serves on the board of directors for the Downtown Eastside Neighborhood House and the David Suzuki Foundation’s Climate Council.
 He was reappointed to the City of Vancouver’s Planning Commission in 2014.